-St. Aidan's Anglican Church, built in 1933, is valued as a symbol of the importance of the Anglican Church to the early rural community of Rutland.
+- Place St. Aidan's Anglican Church is a one-storey, front-gabled church distinguished by its square front-projecting entryway with crenellated parapets and a Description: round-arched entry with a wood-panelled door.
+The church is located on a highly visible lot on Rutland Road, at the corner of Mugford Road, in the Rutland neighbourhood of Kelowna.
+The site is now owned by the City of Kelowna. - St. Aidan's Anglican Church, built in 1933, is valued as a symbol of the importance of the Anglican Church to the early rural community of Rutland.
 It also represents the importance of local churches to rural settlements, and the central role they played in community life.
-The church's strategic positioning in a highly visible and central location in Rutland is a prominent statement of the importance of the Anglican Church to the early community.
+The church's strategic Heritage Value: positioning in a highly visible and central location in Rutland is a prominent statement of the importance of the Anglican Church to the early community.
 Rutland and East Kelowna were established as outstations of St. Michael and All Angels Anglican Church in 1912.
 A meeting was held in the Rutland Community Hall on January 9, 1929, to discuss the building of a church facility.
 At the time, there was no place for Anglican worship in Rutland other than a small room in the Community Hall.
-The site for a new church was donated by Mr. and Mrs. Ben Hardie, who owned the local process and hardware store.
-The design was provided by Enoch Mugford (1879-1969), superintendent of the Black Mountain Irrigation District, and prominent local developer and contractor Hector Maranda (1879-1967) led the mostly volunteer building crew.
-St. Aidan's Rutland was dedicated on June 18, 1933.
+The site for a new church was donated by Mr. and Mrs. Ben Hardie, who owned the local grocery and hardware store.
+The design was provided by Enoch MugGrd (1879-1969), superintendent of the Black Mountain Irrigation District, and prominent local developer and contractor Hector Maranda (1879-1967) led the mostly volunteer building crew.
+St. Aldan's Rutland was dedicated on June 18, 1933.
 In 1938, a chancel and a vestry were added.
 Of interest is the Norman arch between the chancel and nave, a replica of the entrance to St. Aidan's first church at Lindisfarne Abbey in Northumberland, England.
 In 1958, the original porch was moved to the front of the lot for use as a lych gate, to allow the construction of an enclosed front vestibule.